 Group Members:

-Ag3743, Aman Gullati
+ag3743, Aman Gullati, section 001

-hs2923, Henrique Saboya Lopes Tavares de Melo
+hs2923, Henrique Saboya Lopes Tavares de Melo, section 002

-js4637, Joaquim Lyrio
+js4637, Joaquim Lyrio, section 002

-rap2194, Ricardo Pommer
+rap2194, Ricardo Pommer, section 002

 As we know, neural networks are considered to be a black box model by many people.
-What we are looking to solve is to be able to understand what our neural network is doing at each layer.
-Thus, we want to interpret what feature map our neural network uses and how each layer reacts to the input.
+What we want is to be able to understand what our neural network is doing at each layer and which information is it capturing.
+Thus, our problems will be to implement a feature visualization algorithm, interpret what feature map our neural network uses and how each layer reacts to the inputs.

-We will be looking at two main datasets.
-First, we will look at a relatively simpler dataset of MNIST and look at how our neural network reacts and then we will look at a slightly more complex dataset of CIFAR 10 and see how feature visualization works in that case.
+We will be looking mainly at two datasets.
+First, we will look at a relatively simpler dataset of MNIST and understand how our neural network reacts, then we will look at a slightly more complex dataset of CIFAR 10 and see how feature visualization works in that case.
+The MNIST data set will have image inputs with the same dimensions, and 10 labels (0 through 9) as output, so that we can start with “baby steps”.
+The CIFAR 10 dataset will have more complex coloured images (tough with the same dimensions) as input, and also 10 labels as outputs, however, this time, the labels will be animals and objects.

 Our starting point is something that we worked on in class.
-The feature visualization for classification of E, F & L ; we would look at the weights of each layer and look to visualize them.
-This is feasible for smaller neural networks but not possible for larger neural networks.
-Then, our next step would be too look at the feature visualization as an optimization problem and see which image activates the network the most.
-There are multiple methods of looking at feature visualization: Using a deconvoluted neural network; regularized optimization in image space.
+The feature visualization for classification of E, F & L. We will visualize the weight values of each layer in the MNIST dataset as if they were images, for a very simple neural network.
+This is feasible for smaller neural networks but too complex for larger neural networks.
+Then, our next step would be to look at the feature visualization as an optimization problem, understanding which image activates the network the most.
+After getting these 2 steps, we’ll be working on the CIFAR10 data, using more complex neural network structures.
+There are multiple methods of looking at feature visualization, at different difficulty levels, some of them are: using a deconvoluted neural network and using a regularized optimization in image space.
+We have been able to find some literature with detailed procedures for performing these methods.

-The most difficult aspect of the project will be to look at the optimization of the images and the complexity of the model which will make running times for the code to be quite high.
-We are looking at multiple papers which give us methodologies to look at this optimization and we plan on running the code in a GPU to ensure that it runs at a good speed.
+The most difficult aspects of the project will be creating the feature visualization algorithm from scratch, handling the optimization of the images and the complexity of the model which may make running times quite high.
+We are looking at multiple papers which provide us optimization methodologies and we plan on running the code in a GPU to ensure that it runs at a good speed.